DannyArends/CalderaD/app/jni/README.md

 - [SDL_ttf](https://www.libsdl.org/projects/SDL_ttf/),
 - [SDL_mixer](https://www.libsdl.org/projects/SDL_mixer/)

-Extract them into this folder.
-Alternatively you can create symlinks (e.g. using mklink for windows, or ln -s in linux) into this folder and link to the extracted SDL source packages.
-Change PATHTO to where your cloned VulcanoD, and PATHSDL to where your downloaded the SDL libraries:
+Create symlinks (e.g. using mklink for windows, or ln -s in linux) into this folder and link to the extracted SDL source packages.
+Change PATHTO to where your cloned VulcanoD, and PATHSDL to where the downloaded the SDL libraries are:

 ```
 mklink /d "PATHTO\VulcanoD\app\jni\SDL" "PATHSDL\SDL2-2.0.14"